ibm-cloud-docs/ibm-cloud-provider-for-terraform/getting-started.md

 ## Step 3: Testing your configuration

-Now that you configured the {{site.data.keyword.cloud_notm}} Provider plug-in for your resource you can start using Terraform on {{site.data.keyword.cloud_notm}} to initialize, execute plan and apply command to provision the resource.
+Now that you configured the {{site.data.keyword.cloud_notm}} Provider plug-in for your resource you can start using Terraform on {{site.data.keyword.cloud_notm}} to initialize, execute plan and apply commands to provision the resource.
 For more information, about Terraform commands to test your configuration, see [Provisioning IBM Cloud resources](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-manage_resources#provision_resources).
 {: shortdesc}

 For an overview of the Terraform resources and data sources that you can use, see the [{{site.data.keyword.cloud_notm}} Provider plug-in documentation](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs){: external}.